-The 5-day program is designed for students who are entering sixth, seventh, eighth and ninth grades and score at the 90th percentile or above on one of the following: total math, total reading, science, social studies or total composite of a recent standardized test.
+The 5-day program is designed for students who are entering sixth, seventh, eighth and ninth grades and score at the 90th percentile or above on one of the following: total math, total reading, science, social studies OR on the most recent ability test score.
 Students are identified by their schools using the CFK criteria.
 For more information, call 309-796-8223. www.bhc.edu/cfk